 How to design a Moment Marketing campaign that works

-Here are some examples of timely, relevant marketing messages that managed to grab consumer attention while reinforcing the core brand proposition.
+Here are some moment marketing ideas and examples of timely, relevant and personalized marketing that managed to grab consumer attention while reinforcing the core brand proposition.

 Seize the time